gem/oq-engine/doc/sphinx/architecture.rst

 - level 8: server (database and Web UI)
 - level 7: engine (command-line tool, export, logs)
 - level 6: calculators (hazard and risk calculators)
-- level 5: commonlib (configuration, logic trees, datastore, I/O)
+- level 5: commonlib (configuration, logic trees, I/O)
 - level 4: risklib (risk validation, risk models, risk inputs)
 - level 3: hmtk (catalogues, plotting, ...)
 - level 2: hazardlib (validation, read/write XML, source and site objects, geospatial utilities, GSIM library)
-- level 1: baselib (programming utilities, parallelization, monitoring, Python 3 compatibility)
+- level 1: baselib (programming utilities, parallelization, monitoring, hdf5...)

 `baselib` and `hazardlib` are very stable and can be used outside of the engine; the other libraries are directly related to the engine and